ASteinheiser/react-rpg.com/README.md

 ```

 ## TODO:
+- [ ] fix bug with placing monsters/objects in player's sight when generating randomMap (availableTiles)
 - [ ] upgrade the merchant's shop
   - [ ] another tier of armor/weapons
   - [ ] backpack upgrade